NEW REPORT: Best careers for remote jobs in 2022 - NewsBreak

 - Social Media Consultant (Average Salary of $43,096)

-With most of these jobs pretty much only requiring access to a computer, the idea of working from home — which seemed like such a foreign idea prior to the pandemic, is now a determinant of why a person might pursue one job over the next.Do you have COVID-19, flu, or a cold?
-How to tell the difference
+With most of these jobs pretty much only requiring access to a computer, the idea of working from home — which seemed like such a foreign idea prior to the pandemic — is now a determinant of why a person might pursue one job over the next.Survey finds majority of parents want to continue remote work post-pandemic